apache/fluo/README.md

 machine.

 The preferred method to run Fluo applications is using YARN which will start up multiple workers as configured in `connection.properties`.
-To start an Fluo cluster in YARN, run following commands:
+To start a Fluo cluster in YARN, run following commands:

 ```